Pre-Conditioning of Soundstring Cables using our Audiodharma 3.0 Anniversary Edition Cable Cooker

 With high performance audio cables, all high out-put power supply cords, low out-put “digital” power supply cords, interconnect, microphone, sub woofer, speaker and most digital cables require a pre-conditioning period before they are ready to transmit frequencies, signals or voltage over or through them as fast and accurately as possible.
 Properly conditioned cables will greatly enhance the overall performance of your system’s components and speakers.
 In high-end audio, this pre-conditioning period for cables is commonly referred to as “cooking the cables,” a term synonymous with the Audiodharma “cable cooker” that is used extensively in our industry.

 There are two methods used to “pre-condition” or “cook” cables.
-The first is to connect them directly to a sound system’s components and speakers, turn the system on and start sending low level “signals” through them by playing music continuously for as little as 100 to as much as 300 or more hours before the cables are deemed ready to provide peak performance and your sound system is ready for serious listening and enjoyment.
-The conditioning period varies, depending upon the complexity of the cable designs, constructions and raw materials used to manufacture each type of cable.
+The first is to connect them directly to a sound system’s components and speakers, turn the system on and start sending low level “signals” through them by playing music continuously for many, many hundreds of hours before the cables are deemed ready to provide peak performance and your sound system is ready for serious listening and enjoyment.
+The conditioning period varies, depending upon the complexity of the cable designs, constructions and raw materials used to manufacture each cable type.
 Signals transmitted through the cables connected to the components and speakers of a sound system are relatively weak, requiring significant conditioning time.
-If any of the components or speakers in the system are new, or have been very lightly used, they also require an extensive conditioning period, according to each manufacturer’s directions and recommendations, along with the cables that power and connect them into a complete sound system.
+If any of the components or speakers in the system are new, or have been very lightly used, they also require an extensive conditioning period, according to each manufacturer’s recommendations and directions, along with the cables that power and connect them to make a complete sound system.

 Adaptors are also available for foreign power cords with male plugs used in the EU, UK, Australia and over 175 countries worldwide.
 For IEC female plugs, adaptors are supplied for both the IEC 320-C13 (15 Amp) and IEC 320-C19 (20 Amp) female plugs required by most component manufacturers.
 A rear view picture of our 3.0 Anniversary Edition unit is shown at the top of this page with a few types of our GEN II Platinum Series™ cables plugged into it for illustrative purposes.

 Last, we are pleased to offer this cable conditioning service to anyone that is buying our cables.
-There is a nominal charge for each power cord or pair of speaker or interconnect cables that we “pre-condition” for up to 120 hours.
-Orders for 10 or more pairs or pieces will receive a quantity discount for each order submitted.
-We also recommend a short additional conditioning period on your sound system once they are received and installed.
+There is a nominal charge for each power cord or pair of speaker or interconnect cables that we “pre-condition” for at least 168 hours (1 week) and for longer periods if requested by the individual customer.
+Orders for 10 or more pairs or individual power supply cord pieces will receive a quantity discount for each order submitted.
+We also recommend an additional conditioning period of 30 to 50 hours on your sound system once they are received and installed.
 This allows the cables to acclimate to your sound system's components and speakers, as well as to the room environment where your system is located.
 As the hours of use build up, you may also notice subtle additional improvements in your overall listening experience before everything reaches peak performance.
 Then, the only other variable is the quality of the recordings you are playing and the room acoustics where your sound system is located.